LilyTronics/lily_data_logger_software/readme.md

 ## Instruments

 The following instruments are included in the application:
+* Arduino Uno DAQ: reading analog voltages, reading and writing digital IO, sketch for the Arduino Uno is included in this repo.
 * Oscilloscope: Tektronix TDS220 or compatible like: TDS200, TDS1000 or TDS2000 (serial port)
 * Power supply: TTi PL303QMD-P (USB virtual COM port)
 * Simulators (for testing/demo):